 Leadership development: seeing things through each other’s eyes, team building and shared accountability.

 The Design Phase

-Discussing with individuals and teams what were the challenges and gathering their ideas for how to move forwards, listening to their suggestions and wherever possible including them in the solutions was an important part of engagement of all parties.
+Discussing with individuals and teams what were the challenges and gathering their ideas for how to move forwards, listening to their suggestions and, wherever possible, including them in the solutions was an important part of the engagement of all parties.